slotix/dataflowkit/README.md

 - Following links and detailed pages processing;
 - Managing delays between requests per domain;
 - Following robots.txt directives;
-- Various storage types support including Diskv, Mongodb, Cassandra; Storage interface is flexible enough to add more storage types easily.
+- Saving intermediate data in Diskv, Mongodb or Cassandra.
+Storage interface is flexible enough to add more storage types easily;
-- Save results as CSV, MS Excel, JSON, XML;
+- Encode results to CSV, MS Excel, JSON, XML formats;

-DFK consists of two general services for fetching and parsing web pages content.

-## Fetch service
-**fetch.d** server is intended for html web pages content download.
-Depending on Fetcher type, web page content is downloaded using either Base Fetcher or Chrome fetcher.

-Base fetcher uses standard golang http client to fetch pages as is.
-It works faster than Chrome fetcher.
-But Base fetcher cannot render dynamic javascript driven web pages.

-Chrome fetcher is intended for rendering dynamic javascript based content.
-It sends requests to Chrome running in headless mode.

-Fetchers pass retrieved data to parse.d service.

-## Parse service
-**parse.d** is the service that extracts data from downloaded web page following the rules listed in configuration JSON file.
-Extracted data is returned in CSV, MS Excel, JSON or XML format.

-*Note: Sometimes Parse service cannot extract data from some pages retrieved by default Base fetcher.
-Empty results may be returned while parsing Java Script generated pages.
-Parse service then attempts to force Chrome fetcher to render the same dynamic javascript driven content automatically.
-Have a look at https://scrape.dataflowkit.org/persons/page-0 which is a sample of JavaScript driven web page.*
+- Dataflow kit is fast.
+It takes about 4-6 seconds to fetch and then parse 50 pages.
+- Dataflow kit is suitable to process quite large volumes of data.
+Our tests show the time needed to parse appr.
+4 millions of pages is about 7 hours.

 ## Installation
 Using [dep](https://github.com/golang/dep)